cometbft/cometbft/spec/p2p/reactor/p2p-api.md

 # API for Reactors

+This document describes the API provided by the p2p layer to the protocol layer, namely to the registered reactors.

+This API consists of two interfaces: the one provided by the `Switch` instance, and the ones provides by multiple `Peer` instances, one per connected peer.
+The `Switch` instance is provided to every reactor as part of the reactor's [registration procedure][reactor-registration].
+The multiple `Peer` instances are provided to every registered reactor whenever a [new connection with a peer][reactor-addpeer] is established.

+## `Switch` API

 The [`Switch`][switch-type] is the central component of the p2p layer implementation.
-It manages all the reactors running in a node, registered during the node setup phase (see the reactor's [Registration section][reactor-registration]), and keeps track of the connections with peers.
+It manages all the reactors running in a node and keeps track of the connections with peers.

-## `Switch` API

-The table below summarizes the interaction of the standard reactors with the p2p layer, by listing the [`Switch`][switch-type] methods used by them:
+The table below summarizes the interaction of the standard reactors with the `Switch`:

 | `Switch` API method                                     | consensus | block sync | state sync | mempool | evidence  | PEX   |
 |--------------------------------------------|-----------|------------|------------|---------|-----------|-------|